Called To Make Disciples

 Bible is taught as a separate subject in every grade from PreK to 12th grade.
 Students gain a thorough understanding of God's interaction with humanity from Creation to the New Heaven and Earth.
 Throughout the program, students grapple with every book in the Old and New Testaments.
 They learn sound Christian doctrine, church history, what other religions and worldviews believe, and they learn how to defend the Christian faith against its critics.

 Our regularly scheduled chapels invite our school family to gather together in a community that expresses our love for God and his people.
 These age appropriate events are a collaboration of faculty, students and invited speakers from area churches and other ministries.
-Secondary students lead the worship time of their own chapels.
+Secondary students lead the worship time of their own chapels which are held on Thursdays.

 Meeting regularly throughout the school year, our secondary small groups provide each student with: